bboymega/InstaFollowingBack-Web/docs/index.md

 This website is live at <a href="https://www.instafollowingback.com">InstaFollowingBack</a>.

-Source code of this project is at <a href="https://github.com/bboymega/InstaFollowBack-Web">Github</a>.
+Source code of this project is on <a href="https://github.com/bboymega/InstaFollowBack-Web">Github</a>.

 If you like this project, it would be greatly appriciated to share & star.